101sec/blockscript/README.md

 alias block='/usr/local/bin/addenemy'

-To block an IP-address from the terminal, we could simply issue:
+To block an IP-address from the terminal, we could then simply issue:

 block [IP-Address]